 From there, you can upload an image, import one from Facebook or use your webcam to take a new one.
 I imported a picture from Facebook and — boom — had an idea of what these glasses look like on me.

 Once you settle on a frame you like, the rest of the ordering process is pretty straightforward.
-Select the type of glasses you need: single vision, near vision, progressive, etc. Then, enter your prescription details.
+Select the type of glasses you need: single vision, near vision, progressive, or even no-prescription fake glasses.
+Then, enter your prescription details.
 (I took a picture of my prescription and uploaded it to avoid any data entry issues.)
 Lastly, provide your PD value.
 This video explains how to get your PD value.

 And that’s it!
 In a week or two, you’ll have your glasses.

 My Glasses USA Frames

 I chose the Lester frames in blue/gunmetal gray for $89, (plus $139 because mine are progressive).
 Here’s a look at them.
 They’re very lightweight and subtle, which I like.
 What do you think?

 Overall, I found it was pretty straightforward to get a pair of frames I love from Glasses USA.
 Have you had any experience with GlassesUSA.com?
 Share in the comments.